mim_c Trainee Program

 Norma Garfias Avila

-UW Nutritional Sciences PhD Program, Marian Neuhouser Lab
+UW Nutritional Sciences PhD Program, Marian Neuhouser Laboratory

 Project: “How much do red and processed meats affect our gut?”

-Postdoctoral Fellow, UW Pediatrics and Seattle Children’s Hospital, Luke Hoffman Lab
+Postdoctoral Fellow, UW Pediatrics and Seattle Children’s Hospital, Luke Hoffman Laboratory

 Project: “Evaluating the Impact of Elexacaftor-Tezacaftor-Ivacaftor Therapy on Oropharyngeal Microbiome Dynamics and Clinical Implications for Monitoring Pulmonary Infections in Children with Cystic Fibrosis”